edunford/eve_selection/notes.md

 - Daily hashes can still be too big for larger corporations.
 Need to further parse the interaction networks into _half_ or _quarter_ days.

+## Fleets "Warp To"

+- K. noted that jumps (especially jumps aggregated to the day) likely aren't capturing cohesion.
+Think of it like this: everyone might go to the store each day (which would be recorded as a tie) but it doesn't mean that they are "together" or that they know each other.
+Rather, K. suggestion using the "warp to" feature in a fleet, where a member of a fleet can warp to a specific player in that fleet.
+K. noted that in his corp it's a requirement to join the (only) fleet whenever you log on.
+That way it's easier to help the team when in need.
+A "warp to" would always be a gesture of coordination.

+- Also, fleet and squad leaders have the capacity to warp the entire fleet, which means that you can recover group wars.

+- These records exist and appear to do the trick.
+They are located in the hadoop, so they'll require a map-reduction.

+      select * from hadoop.samples.eventLogs_park__Warp_Char

 ----------------------------------------------------------------